nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Disc-shaped:** Pertaining to the specific shape characteristic of nanodiscs, distinguishing them from other lipid-based structures.

-### Expanded Definition and Usage\nNanodiscs are critically important in the fields of structural biology and biophysics, where they provide a versatile platform for studying the complex interactions of membrane proteins in a physiological lipid environment.
+### Expanded Definition and Usage:
+Nanodiscs are critically important in the fields of structural biology and biophysics, where they provide a versatile platform for studying the complex interactions of membrane proteins in a physiological lipid environment.
 Their ability to mimic natural membranes closely without the complications associated with whole-cell systems makes them ideal for high-resolution structural studies and dynamic functional assays.
 Additionally, their application in drug delivery systems has opened new pathways for enhancing the efficacy and bioavailability of therapeutics, particularly those that are hydrophobic in nature.